 You now have a self-testing build that runs your application and infrastructure tests after every commit.
 If you keep growing your test suite, and all your developers regularly integrate their work, your code will always be in a deployable state.
 But how do you actually deploy it?
 That’s the topic of the next section.

-The deployment process is sufficiently automated: To practice CD, your deployments must be fast, reliable, and sustainable.
-You can’t meet those requirements with a deployment process that involves many manual steps, so CD requires automating your deployment process.
+To practice CD, your deployments must be fast, reliable, and sustainable.
+You can’t meet those requirements with a deployment process that includes many manual steps, so CD requires automating your deployment process.

-This section focuses on item (2), automating the deployment process.
-Managing your infrastructure as code, using the tools in Part 2, gets you a large part of the way there.
-To get the rest of the way there, you need to automate the process around using IaC.
-This includes implementing deployment strategies and a deployment pipeline, as discussed in the next two sections.
+This section focuses on the second item, automating the deployment process.
+Managing your infrastructure as code, using the tools in Part 2, gets you part of the way there.
+To go the rest of the way, you need to automate the process around using IaC.
+This includes implementing deployment strategies and a deployment pipeline.

-There are many deployment strategies that you can use to roll out changes: some involve downtime, while others do not; some are easy to implement, while others are more complicated; some only work with stateless apps, which are apps that don’t need to persist any of the data that they store on their local hard drives (e.g., most web frontend apps are stateless), while others also work with stateful apps, which are apps that store data on their local hard disks that needs to be persisted across deployments (e.g., any sort of database or distributed data system).
+You can choose from many deployment strategies to roll out changes: some involve downtime, while others do not; some are easy to implement, while others are more complicated; some work only with stateless apps, which don’t need to persist any of the data that they store on their local hard drives (e.g., most web frontend apps are stateless), while others also work with stateful apps, which store data on their local hard disks that needs to be persisted across deployments (e.g., any sort of database or distributed data system).

-The next several sections will go over two types of deployment strategies, which I’ll refer to as core deployment strategies and add-on deployment strategies.
+This section covers two types of deployment strategies, which I’ll refer to as core deployment strategies and add-on deployment strategies.
 Core deployment strategies are the main strategies you use to deploy your code.
-Add-on deployment strategies are strategies that can only be used in conjunction with a core deployment strategy.
-Let’s start with the core deployment strategies.
+Add-on deployment strategies can be used only in conjunction with a core deployment strategy.

 The following is a list of the most common strategies for deploying apps:

-This is the most basic deployment strategy, where you take downtime to roll out changes, as shown in Figure 39:
+In this most basic deployment strategy, you take downtime to roll out changes, as shown in Figure 39.

 You take all the v1 nodes down to update them to v2.
 While the update is happening, your users get an outage.